MS-ES-DEMO/networking-hub-spoke-fast-deploy/README.md

 4. Wait around 50 minutes.
 5. Enjoy.

+### Arm Template alternative (pure JSON)

+Fill in the parameters and use the deployment script in `arm/`.
+The deployment time and results should be exactly the same.

 ## Parameters

 *The default parameter file contains all the possible options available in this environment.
 We recommend to adjust only the values of the parameters described here.*